20+ Black Friday laptop deals you won't want to miss—HP, Apple and more

 What are the best laptops to buy before Black Friday?

 It depends on what you're looking for.
-While the MacBook Air (from $799) was our top choice for the best overall laptop, we've also ranked laptops from HP and Asus as top-of-the-line.
+While the M1 MacBook Air (from $799) is still our top choice for the best overall laptop, we've also ranked laptops from HP and Asus as top-of-the-line.
 We can also recommend a variety of Chromebooks, with our pick for the best choices from Lenovo, Acer and Google.

 If you're on a budget, the Asus Chromebook Flip C434TA-DSM4 is down to $271 right now at Amazon—a $234 markdown.
 We're fans of its stellar and sleek build quality, which rivals that of laptops twice its price, and excellent battery life.
 Its trackpad can be less than responsive, but it's still an excellent value.